rvirostko/vgr/README.md

 ```

 The interactive command line supports history, using `Ctrl-R` and the up and down arrows, as well as some basic file commands and a help system.
 Just type `help` to get more details. (_NB: help is a work in progress_)

+For more details on the command line options, send in the `--help` option to get full, up-to-date details.

 ## Variables, Expressions, and Operators